 Technology-based factors can include malware or hacking of your machine through a known security hole.
 The following section will cover the different steps you can take to limit risk in this area.

 Social engineering refers to an altogether different type of hacking.
 Social engineering attacks can include phishing attacks where scammers use emails, phone calls, and text messages to scam you.

 Getting hacked is by and large outside of your control.
 Even so, there is a lot that you can do on your end to minimize the risk.

-This section will cover best practices you can follow to make sure you stay safe while online.
+Here are the best practices you can follow to make sure you stay safe while online.

-Regularly update all of your software.
+Regularly update all of your software

 Always make sure that you update all of your software, including any computers, laptops, and smartphones that you might have.